GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 The API itself should look simple enough, but a critical part is to format your SMS text message according to a specific convention.
-The message has to be sent after `avigator.credentials.get()` is called and must comply with the formatting convention.
+The message has to be sent after `navigator.credentials.get()` is called and must comply with the formatting convention.

-The SMS message must be received on the device where `avigator.credentials.get()` was called.
+The SMS message must be received on the device where `navigator.credentials.get()` was called.

 The message must adhere to the following formatting: